-Voltage-time waveforms into a specified test load are the next most complicated measurements following IV curves.
-The first two waveforms of interest are the test loads IBIS uses to specify edge rates and voltage-time (VT) tables, namely 50 $\Omega$ to ground and 50 $\Omega$ to Vdd.
-Edge rates are the second essential piece of information in a behavioral model.
+The first two waveforms of interest are 50 Ω to ground and 50 Ω to VDD.
 Note that schematics for measurement 3.4.1 demonstrate two electrically equivalent loads that may be used interchangeably depending on board placement constraints.

-The remaining three test loads are not yet found in IBIS but are essential to insuring the accuracy of an IBIS datasheet.
-The open-ended transmission line tests the complex reflection coefficient of the driver, which is a combination of non-reactive components (represented by IV curves) and reactive components (die capacitance and package elements).
+The open transmission line tests the complex reflection coefficient of the driver, which is a combination of non-reactive components (represented by IV curves) and reactive components (die capacitance and package elements).
 The driver reflection coefficient is important when there are multiple reflections on a net and in cases where reflected reverse crosstalk is significant.
 The transmission line and receiver load tests the complex reflection coefficient of the receiver as well as the transient response of the clamp devices.
 Finally, the standard load represents the conditions the manufacturer deems to be most common.
 This load is less critical than the other four, but it is important in defining the timing parameters of the component.